New Town, Tasmania

 If you're eager to explore the depths of flavour combinations derived from various culinary elements and the intricate interplay of herbs and spices, don't miss the opportunity to book a table at Sacred Bites Indian-Asian Fusion.
 It's a culinary must-experience, and why not make it a weekly tradition once you've settled into the neighbourhood!

 Overall, New Town is a culinary treasure trove, offering an abundance of restaurants that cater to a diverse range of cultural cuisines and takeout preferences.
-Some of these establishments are: King Wah Restaurant, Spice on Wheels Indian Restaurant, the Talbot Tavern for good beer and food, Tassie Jumbo Kababs, Jackman & McRoss, Domino's Pizza, Hungry Freds, Ruckus Fried Chicken, Pizza Hut, and Breadd.
+Some of these establishments are: King Wah Restaurant, Spice on Wheels Indian Restaurant, The Talbot Hobart for good beer and food, Jackman & McRoss, Domino's Pizza, Hungry Freds, Ruckus Fried Chicken, Pizza Hut, and Breadd.

 Community clubs

 Want to try something new or join a community within New Town to get to know your new locals?
-St John's Park Bowls Club is perfect for the beginner that promises excitement and enjoyment within a competitive and friendly environment.
-They are in search for new members to join their club - this could be you!
+St John's Park Bowls Club is perfect for the beginner.
+It promises excitement and enjoyment within a competitive and friendly environment.
+They are searching for new members to join their club—this could be you!

-The Polish Club provides a small function space for the community where you can hire the venue for a small wedding, birthday celebrations, anniversaries, quiz nights, fundraising events, Christmas parties and so much more!
-With a separate bar facility and a kitchen to hire, you will have everything you need to host an event to be remembered.
+The Polish Club offers a cosy function space for hire—perfect for small weddings, birthday celebrations, anniversaries, quiz nights, fundraisers, Christmas parties, and more.
+With a separate bar area and a fully equipped kitchen, you'll have everything you need to host a memorable event.

-In Southern Tasmania, the majority of Hockey Tasmania's hockey competitions take place at the Tasmanian Hockey Centre New Town.
-These competitions encompass a wide range, including senior, junior, school and Masters divisions, along with opportunities for social hockey and indoor hockey games and competitions.
+In Southern Tasmania, most of Hockey Tasmania's hockey competitions occur at the Tasmanian Hockey Centre New Town.
+These competitions encompass a wide range, including senior, junior, school, and master divisions, as well as opportunities for social and indoor hockey games and competitions.
 If you are interested in participating, don't hesitate to reach out to Hockey Tasmania!

 Are you a local business?

 If you own a business in New Town or Southern Tasmania, we would love to showcase it in our suburb profiles.
-Please send us an email (realestate@fall.com.au) and tell us about your business, what makes it unique, and why we should feature it.
+Please send us an email (realestate@fall.com.au) and tell us about your business so we should feature it.

 We look forward to hearing from you!

-The Friends School is a coeducational Quaker school that caters to students from Kindergarten through Year 12.
+The Friends School is a coeducational Quaker school catering to Kindergarten through Year 12 students.
 Nestled between New Town and North Hobart, this distinguished school boasts a comprehensive range of facilities, including a gym, pool, sauna, and tennis courts.

-At the Friends’ School, their core values are deeply rooted in the belief in the inherent worth of each individual and the recognition of ‘that of God’ in child.
-They foster an environment where students learn to cherish and preserve the world around them, and they are dediated to the holistic well-being of every students entrusted to their care.
+At the Friends’ School, their core values are deeply rooted in the belief in the inherent worth of each individual and the recognition of ‘that of God’ in children.
+They foster an environment where students learn to cherish and preserve the world around them and are dedicated to the holistic well-being of every student entrusted to their care.

-New Town Primary School is committed to nurturing student success by promoting kindness, encouraging creativity, stimulating curiosity, instilling a sense of responsibility, and facilitating exploration of the rich resources available to them.
+New Town Primary School is committed to nurturing student success by promoting kindness, encouraging creativity, stimulating curiosity, instilling a sense of responsibility, and facilitating exploration of the rich resources available.

-Within the vicinity, you will also find Lenah Valley Primary School, Moonah Primary School, and Elizabeth College which are located in the neighbouring suburb of North Hobart.
+Within the vicinity are Lenah Valley Primary School, Moonah Primary School, and Elizabeth College, which are located in the neighbouring suburb of North Hobart.

 New Town property prices